hartfordsthistory/hartfordsthistory.github.io/buildings/north/resources.md

 ## Blue Books

 The ancestor of telephone directories, these were designed to help well-to-do newcomers navigate and find friends, relatives, shopping, social groups, churches, and other services.
 These were often put together by a coalition of local clubs whose members would fund the printing by subscription.
 (Basically like a very fancy posh version of the Little League phone tree and directory we got as kids.)

+Notably they contain the person's name, location, and _what day(s) they are at-home for visitors_.

 - [The San Francisco Blue Book search on Archive.org](https://archive.org/search?query=%22san+francisco+blue+book%22).
 Usually a great resource, but double check the year impressed on the cover - the metadata on Archive is spotty sometimes.